|

 lumpy foods.
 If you offer more solid foods, you will often find that your

 cat merely licks off the gravy.
-You can either buy pâté-type foods, or you
+You can either buy pâté-type foods (many of

 can use a liquidiser or blender (or a fork, if you don't have a blender) to